This post may contain affiliate links.

 1. Butcher Block Countertop

-Butcher block is by far the most common wood countertop material I've seen used in RV renovations, and with good reason, as it is both beautiful and practical: if it becomes too scratched or nicked, you can just sand it down and re-stain it.
-A piece of solid butcher block can be pricey, but you could go with a wood veneer instead (like these from Ikea), or if you really want solid wood but at a cheaper price, you can make it yourself by gluing together smaller strips of wood.
+Butcher block is by far the most common wood countertop material I've seen used in RV renovations, and with good reason.
+It is both beautiful and practical!
+If it becomes too scratched or nicked, you can just sand it down and re-stain it.

 2. Stained Plywood Counters

-You might be thinking, “A plywood countertop?
-No thanks!” but you would be surprised how beautiful plywood can look after it's been stained and sealed!
-Take a look at these RV's with plywood counters:
+But you would be surprised how beautiful plywood can look after it's been stained and sealed!

 Here's a video that details the process of staining, sealing, and installing a countertop made from 3/4″ plywood.

 Here's another plywood countertop, but the owners of this RV glued 1″x2″ spruce boards around the edges to give the appearance of a thicker countertop.
+It looks very similar to a butcher block!

 3. Pine Boards